LAG1996/Polycubes/README.md

 ## Can I Contribute?

 Go for it!
 Unfortunately, I did not document my code as well as I should have.
 I hammered it out between my classes, after all.
 However, if there's an interest in getting Cubies working on the Unity engine, I will be happy to provide guidance.
-I would suggest just starting all over, however.

 ## This is a prototype